markschl/seq_io/README.md

 ```

 Records are directly borrowing data from the internal buffered reader,
-unless `to_owned()` is called, which creates an owned `Record`.
-This is also done by the the reader from the [fastq-rs](https://github.com/aseyboldt/fastq-rs)
-crate.
-By default, the buffer will automatically grow if a record
+therefore the `while let` is required.
+By default, the buffer will automatically
-is too large to fit in.
+grow if a record is too large to fit in.
 How it grows can be configured, it is
 also possible to set a size limit.
+Iterators over owned records are also provided.

 **Note:** Make sure to add `lto = true` to the release profile in `Cargo.toml`
 because calls to functions of the underlying buffered reader